Azure/static-web-apps-cli/readme.md

 ### Mocking credentials

-When requesting `http://localhost:4280/.auth/login/<PROVIDER_NAME>`, you have access a local authentication UI allowing you to set fake user information.
+When requesting the Static Web Apps login endpoints (`http://localhost:4280/.auth/login/<PROVIDER_NAME>`), you have access a local authentication UI allowing you to set fake user information.

 ### Reading credentials